Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Chaos, fast scrambling and viscosity

 In the context of BHs, the scrambling time is meant to be the typical time scale for a disturbance that is induced by in-falling matter to disperse over the entire horizon surface.
 Underlying this definition is the premise that an external observer can never see matter or energy fall into the BH --- so that, as far as she is concerned, any such disturbance is forever trapped on the horizon.~\footnote{It is more conventional to frame the scrambling time in terms of the ``stretched horizon'', which is taken to be a few Planck lengths outward from the actual horizon.} But the internal perspective, which must be adopted in our framework, is necessarily somewhat different and more similar to the way that the scrambling time is defined in systems which can be accessed by an observer.

+One might wonder about the (prospective) physical mechanism that underlies rapid scrambling in a bound state of strings.
+Any perturbation of the bound state away from its equilibrium configuration must propagate along a trajectory that follows the path of one of the strings.
+Nevertheless, spacetime points nearby one another can live on different strings (or on distinct portions of the same long string) and, therefore, nearby modes will tend to propagate along completely different trajectories following completely different directions.
+In this way, a perturbation of one small region of the string state can quickly spread out to a much larger region because of the divergent paths of the resulting waves.
+This effect is depicted in Fig~\ref{fig:smallVsHankelPPS}.

+Despite being very far apart on a single long string, string bits can be very close in spacetime and therefore can interact.
+In other words, the string interactions are effectively non-local from the string point of view and a disturbance can be expected to delocalize on the string in a short time scale.
+But is this ``delocalization time'' the same as the minimally short time scale that is saturated by a perturbed BH?

-More generally, the scrambling time can be associated with the time scale for the onset of fully chaotic behavior in a perturbed dynamical system, and it is determined (in part) by the largest positive Lyapunov exponent $\lambda_L$.
+In general, the scrambling time can be associated with the time scale for the onset of fully chaotic behavior in a perturbed dynamical system, and it is determined (in part) by the largest positive Lyapunov exponent $\lambda_L$.
 (See, {\em e.g.}, \cite{MaldShenk,SwingHayd,JoePetal} for recent discussions in the context of BHs.)
 The exponent $\lambda_L$ appears in an exponentially growing factor that is associated with the degree of delocalization of an initial disturbance.
-The ``delocalization'' is meant to be taking place in phase space and can be quantified in terms of the increasing ``distance'' between once-neighboring trajectories.
+In this case, the ``delocalization'' is meant to be taking place in phase space and can be quantified in terms of the increasing ``distance'' between once-neighboring trajectories.
 The maximal amount of delocalization is set by the size of the accessible region of phase space.

 In a quantum theory, one of the standard methods of diagnosing for chaos and then identifying the Lyapunov exponent is to inspect an out-of-time-order four-point function for a suitable choice of unitary operators.
 With this in mind, we will apply an argument from \cite{SwingHayd} that reveals how the scrambling time can be deduced for any chaos-prone quantum theory.
 The starting point is the following observation about chaotic motion in phase space: If $q(t;q_0,p_0)$ and $p(t;q_0,p_0)$ are a canonically conjugate pair describing trajectories in phase space ($q_0$ and $p_0$ are their initial values), it can be expected that \be \frac{\partial q(t)}{\partial q_0}\;\sim\; e^{\lambda_L\; t}\;. \ee